-The historical reorganizations of the PMCA are reflected within the curated, mazelike rooms of the Arsenal.
-Arranged in glass display cabinets, spread across tables and couches, and hung on the walls in rows reaching to the ceiling, are artifacts from virtually every battle fought by PMCA soldiers.
-A World War One uniform with a 103rd Field Artillery metal button nestled below the collar, a 1916 War Department order rating 87 National Guard Artillery batteries with Rhode Island’s A battery in the top position by over 3,000 points, the first four shell casings fired by the 103rd Artillery during the Iraq War signed by all the soldiers present, and original recruitment posters for the Rhode Island batteries.
+Upstairs, two centuries worth of military artifacts are carefully arranged throughout the maze-like rooms.
+The artifacts are on display in glass display cabinets, laid across tables and couches, and hung on the walls — there’s a WWI uniform with a 103rd Field Artillery metal button nestled below the collar, a 1916 War Department order rating 87 National Guard Artillery batteries with Rhode Island’s A battery in the top position by over 3,000 points, the first four shell casings fired by the 103rd Artillery during the Iraq War signed by all the soldiers present, and original recruitment posters for the Rhode Island batteries.

 Not only a home to the curated military history of the 103rd, the Arsenal continues to serve as a gathering space for veterans.